 Need an idea on which debt you should address first?
 Take a moment and order them based on the interest rate, then start paying extra on the highest rate of interest while maintaining the minimum payments on the others.
 There are certainly other methods of ordering debt repayment, but this worked best for me.

-Here, you’ll figure out what needs to “go” and what to “add” to your family’s financial profile.
+Here, you’ll want to figure out what needs to “go” and what to “add” to your family’s financial profile.
 For example, during the summer we like to take advantage of a pool pass.
 On the other side, we trimmed out the vast majority of subscription-based services as we felt those weren’t in line with the lifestyle we are pursuing as a family.
 At the end of the day, the point is to free up money that is being spent frivolously and re-allocate into that which aligns with your values and goals.

 It is also in this step that one should take a hard look at potential side-gigs, or perhaps brushing up on a skill set in order to move forward in their career.
 Yes, trimming out expenses frees up more money; perhaps an even stronger route is to increase your household income as well.
 Something to keep in mind!